Ammonium hexachloroplatinate

 Ammonium hexachloroplatinate, also known as ammonium chloroplatinate, is the inorganic compound with the formula (NH4)2[PtCl6].
 It is a rare example of a soluble platinum(IV) salt that is not hygroscopic.
 It forms intensely yellow solutions in water.
 In the presence of 1M NH4Cl, its solubility is only 0.0028 g/100 mL.

 Preparation and structure

 The compound consists of separate tetrahedral ammonium cations and octahedral [PtCl6]2− anions.
 It is usually generated as a fine yellow precipitate by treating a solution of hexachloroplatinic acid with a solution of an ammonium salt.
 The complex is so poorly soluble that this step is employed in the isolation of platinum from ores and recycled residues.

 As analyzed by X-ray crystallography, the salt crystallizes in a cubic motif reminiscent of the fluorite structure.
 The [PtCl6]2− centers are octahedral.
 The NH4+ centers are hydrogen bonded to the chloride ligands.

 Uses and reactions

 Ammonium hexachloroplatinate is used in platinum plating.
 Heating (NH4)2[PtCl6] under a stream of hydrogen at 200 °C produces platinum sponge.
 Treating this with chlorine gives H2[PtCl6].

+Ammonium hexachloroplatinate decomposes to yield platinum sponge when heated to high temperatures: